ammagofficials/react-elastic-boilerplate/README.md

-Here’s a `README.md` for your project with a description that includes SEO-friendly terms, concise explanations, and clear instructions.

----

 # Node.js Express JWT Authentication API with Elasticsearch Integration

 Welcome to the **Node.js Express JWT Authentication API** project!
 This application serves as a boilerplate for building secure, JWT-based authentication systems with Node.js and Express, leveraging Elasticsearch for data storage.
 This setup includes common patterns like structured response handling, a central context for Elasticsearch operations, and modular organization for scalability.